3d Mirror Symmetry for Instanton Moduli Spaces: -quivers, -systems and magnetic frame

 \end{Thm}

 Altogether, we call such represenation of ${\rm Fun}(\hbar {\rm Op})(Y_{{\bf v}, {\bf w}})$ as {\it oper magnetic frame}.

 .1in

-Let us count the degrees of the components of the section of the $\hbar$-oper line bundle section $s(z)$ from \eqref{eq:comptssection}, which describes quiver in \figref{fig:GenAQuiv} using the extended QQ-system and B\"acklund transformations.
+Let us count the degrees of the components of the section of the $\hbar$-oper line bundle section $s(z)$ from \eqref{eq:comptssection}, which describes quiver in \figref{fig:GenAQuiv} using the extended $QQ$-system and B\"acklund transformations.

 \begin{Lem} Let the degree of $s_i(z)$ in \eqref{eq:comptssection} be equal to $\rho_i$ for $i=1,\dots, r$.
 Then

 with $\rho_0=\rho_{r+2}=0$ and $\rho_{r+1}={\bf v}_r$. \end{Lem}

 \begin{proof} The proof can be performed using explicit formulae for the $\mathscr{D}^{\pm}$ and $Q^\pm$ polynomials \eqref{eq:Dmfomrulae} to show that